-Biden officials rescind Trump’s OK for Texas’ $100-billion-plus Medicaid plan
+Biden officials rescind Trump’s okay for Texas’s $100 billion-plus Medicaid plan

 The Biden administration also has pushed a dozen holdout states to accept the federal Medicaid expansion.
 Medicaid officials said on a briefing call for state officials last month that if Texas opted in to the federal expansion, the state would get a $3.9 billion funding boost over two years and 2.06 million uninsured people would become eligible for Medicaid coverage, according to a presentation obtained by The Post.

 The Texas Medicaid program has been the subject of political disputes across multiple administrations.
 Texas officials in 2011 excluded Planned Parenthood from its Healthy Texas Women program, prompting the Obama administration in 2012 to cut federal women’s health funding to the state.
-But the Trump administration in January 2020 restored the funds by approving Texas’ Medicaid waiver, which was originally set to run through December 2024.
+But the Trump administration in January 2020 restored the funds by approving Texas’s Medicaid waiver, which was originally set to run through December 2024.